2023 XFL season: Reception

 The XFL's second return to play began with a game between the Vegas Vipers and Arlington Renegades on Saturday, February 18, 2023.
-The first week of games received tentative praise, with Bill Shea of The Athletic grading the return a B- in an article titled "I watched the XFL 3.0 so you don’t have to (but you should!): The key takeaways."
+The first week of games received tentative praise, with Bill Shea of The Athletic grading the return a B− in an article titled "I watched the XFL 3.0 so you don't have to (but you should!): The key takeaways."
+Also, the Battlehawks game against the Brahmas got international headlines, after come-from-behind improbable win for St. Louis that include a 3-point conversion.

 However, TV ratings declined in comparison to the XFL's 2020 debut, as some blamed it on the league's promotional tactics.
 1.54 million people watched the first game in 2023, down from the 3.3 million who watched the first game aired on ABC in 2020.
 Week 2's ratings again lagged as the games were the first to not air on broadcast television (as in 2020 at least two games aired on broadcast television each week).

 After the Vegas Vipers' home opener many fans began to question the decision to play in Las Vegas, as a result of a local rainstorm causing the field condition in Cashman Field to be "unplayable" while the announced attendance of 6,023 people dwindled as the game progressed, with some calling it a "disaster of optics" after the field's dead grass had to be spray-painted green and others even went as far as calling it a "literal dump".
 XFL President Russ Brandon addressed the issue a day later, stating: "We have no concerns over the Vegas Vipers' field.
 They'll continue to work on it, the cosmetic side of it, but the field is sound."

-On March 12, the St. Louis BattleHawks eclipsed their own previously-set attendance record from 2020 with 38,310 spectators at their first home game of the season, a game against the Arlington Renegades.
+On March 12, the St. Louis BattleHawks eclipsed their own previously set attendance record from 2020 with 38,310 spectators at their first home game of the season, a game against the Arlington Renegades.

+In an interview with USA Today on March 27, Garcia and Johnson stated that they were very pleased with the execution of the league so far, and that there were already plans for a 2024 XFL football season.
+After the 2023 XFL Championship Game ESPN's vice president of programming and acquisitions, Tim Reed, expressed satisfaction with the viewership results.